kljeung/CMPM121-F-test/README.md

 ### Simple Physics-based Puzzle

-The playable prototype has a simple physics-based puzzle requiring the player to move a cube into a goal area.
-A condition check that will detect when the player cube hits the target hole.
+The initial playable prototype has a simple physics-based puzzle requiring the player to move a cube into a goal area.
+A condition check that will detect when the player cube hits the goal.

 ### Player Controls

-The player is able to exert control over the game through WASD controls.
-These apply a force in a direction with W/S being on the Y axis and A/D being on the X axis.
-The cube is always falling so the player must keep that in mind when applying forces.
+The player is able to exert control over the game through WASD controls which apply a force in their assigned direction.
+W/S moves the player along the Y axis, and A/D moves the player along on the X axis.

 ### Visual Win/Loss States

-The player cube starts red, then turns green once they complete the puzzle.
+The player cube starts red, then turns green once the player completes the puzzle.

 ### Pre-commit Automation